-Don’t forget Emergency Expenses!
+Don’t forget the Emergency Expenses!

-It doesn’t take too many Youtube videos before you come across a van lifer that has been put out a day or a week waiting for parts to come in.
+It doesn’t take too many Youtube videos before you come across a camper that has been put out a day or a week waiting for parts to come in.
 These parts will also need to be replaced, so labor costs should be factored into your monthly budget as well.

 Unlike in a house where if the dishwasher breaks you can live without it for a few weeks; your vehicle is your home.

 At the very least, you should ideally have enough set aside to get your vehicle towed to a mechanic and perhaps a cheap hotel for a few days if something needs to be replaced.